Simulation-Based Inference Benchmark for Weak Lensing Cosmology: Implicit inference

-Although explicit full-field inference offers a promising framework for performing rigorous Bayesian inference it comes with the downside of requiring an explicit likelihood.
-Additionally, sampling from the joint likelihood even with HMC schemes can be very challenging and require a large number of simulations.
-Instead, implicit inference has emerged as a solution to tackle the inference problem without relying on having an explicit likelihood.
-These techniques rely on implicit likelihoods, more commonly known as simulators.
+Although explicit full-field inference offers a promising framework for performing rigorous Bayesian inference, it comes with the downside of requiring an explicit likelihood.
+Additionally, sampling from the joint likelihood even with HMC schemes can be very challenging and requires a large number of simulations.
+Instead, implicit inference has emerged as a solution to tackle the inference problem without relying on an explicit likelihood.
+These techniques rely on implicit likelihoods, which are more commonly known as simulators.
 A simulator is a stochastic process that takes as input the parameter space $\theta \sim p(\theta)$ and returns a random simulation $x$.
 It does not require the latent process of the simulator to be explicit.

-Comparably to sampling the forward model, given an observation $x_0$, to build the posterior $p(\theta | x=x_0)$, one can simulate a large range of $\theta_i$ and accept the parameters that verify $|x_i - x_0| < \epsilon$ with $\epsilon$ a fixed threshold.
-This is the idea behind Approximate Bayesian Computation (ABC) method (e.g. \citealp{10.1214/aos/1176346785, 10.1093/genetics/162.4.2025, sisson2018overview}).
-This method used to be the traditional way to do implicit inference but its poor scalability with dimension encouraged the community to develop new techniques.
+Comparably to sampling the forward model, given an observation $x_0$, one can simulate a large range of $\theta_i$ and accept the parameters that verify $|x_i - x_0| < \epsilon$ with $\epsilon$ a fixed threshold to build the posterior $p(\theta | x=x_0)$.
+This is the idea behind the approximate Bayesian computation (ABC) method (e.g., \citealp{10.1214/aos/1176346785, 10.1093/genetics/162.4.2025, sisson2018overview}).
+This method used to be the traditional way to carry out implicit inference, but its poor scalability with dimension encouraged the community to develop new techniques.
 In particular, the introduction of machine learning leading to neural implicit inference methods has been shown to perform better.
 These neural-based methods cast the inference problem into an optimization task, where the goal is to find the set of parameters $\varphi$ so that the neural parametric model best describes the data.
 Then, the posterior is approximated using this surrogate model evaluated on the given observation.

 Implicit inference has already been successfully applied to cosmic shear analyses.
 For instance, \cite{Lin_2023} and \cite{vonwietersheimkramsta2024kidssbisimulationbasedinferenceanalysis} applied it to two-point statistics rather than using the standard explicit inference method assuming a Gaussian likelihood.
-Similarly, to bypass this traditional Gaussian likelihood assumption, \cite{jeffrey2024darkenergysurveyyear} applied implicit inference to the power spectra, peak counts, and neural summary statistics.
+Similarly, to bypass this traditional Gaussian likelihood assumption, \cite{Jeffrey2024} applied implicit inference to the power spectra, peak counts, and neural summary statistics.